Winding Stair Gap to Fontana Dam: Days 13-17

 News spreads that the Winding Stair Gap fires are contained and the trail is open!
-Ron Haven shuttles Silas and I to Winding Stair Gap at 9:00 am; Matt, Tom, Carter, and Miranda resume their hike at Rock Gap, four miles back.
+Ron Haven shuttles me and Silas to Winding Stair Gap at 9:00 am.

-We hurry to Siler Bald, where an assortment of cookies, crackers, granola bars, and juice awaits us.
+We hurry to Siler Bald, two miles ahead of Wine Spring Camp, where an assortment of cookies, crackers, granola bars, and juice awaits us.
 Apples and clementines are in a nearby cooler.
 We stay for several hours, eating both lunch and an early dinner.
 Hikers come and go.
+No sign of Carter.

 “I don’t think they’re going to show up,” I say.

 We wait another few minutes.
-Most of the other hikers plan to head to the next shelter, about a mile away.
+Most of the other hikers head to the next shelter, about a mile away.

 “I really want to hang out with Matt and everyone,” Silas says.
 “I’m going back to that camp site - Wine Spring, or whatever.”

-Going back to find our budding trail family.
-I think about losing time if I backtrack two miles.
-Then, I think about the past week and a half: the first day, the pizza party after Neels Gap, reuniting at the Budget Inn after the wildfire.
+Backtracking to find what could be our budding trail family?
+I think about the past week and a half: the first day, the pizza party after Neels Gap, reuniting at the Budget Inn after the wildfire.
 I decide to go back, too.

 “Yesterday, Solace said that only 25% of people finish the trail,” Silas muses.
 “So he said out of every four of us, only one would finish.”